cube-js/cube/docs/content/Examples-Tutorials-Recipes/Accelerating-Non-Additive-Measures.md

 }
 ```

-Meanwhile, this query won't match the same pre-aggregation because it contains non-addtive measures and omits the `gender` dimension.
-Thus, it won't be accelerated:
+Meanwhile, the query below won't match the same pre-aggregation because it contains non-additive measures and omits the `gender` dimension.
+It won't be accelerated:

 ```javascript
 {